cgiff9/tmfuck/README.md

 =>1000
 	ACCEPTED
 ```
-A DFA, NFA, or PDA can be supplied via the first
+A DFA, NFA, PDA, or TM file can be supplied via the first
 "non-option" argument.
 The input string is
 supplied via the second "non-option" argument.